Last updated: October 2019

 We use personal information that we hold about you:

-- To carry out our responsibilities resulting from any agreements you’ve entered into with us (e.g. to underwrite and administer your policy, including processing claims) and to provide you with the information, products and services that you’ve asked from us.
+- To carry out our responsibilities resulting from any agreements you’ve entered into with us (e.g. to provide financial advice, underwrite and administer your product, including processing claims and mortgage affordability checks) and to provide you with the information, products and services that you’ve asked from us (e.g. quotes and pension tracing).

 - To provide you with marketing information about services and products we offer across the Legal & General group which may be of interest to you.
-Based on your marketing preferences, we may deliver this information by post, telephone, e-mail, SMS or personalised online marketing via our own systems such as My Account, social media platforms and/or other third party websites e.g. YouTube.
-Please note that if you choose not to receive online marketing, you will not see personalised messages using your personal data, however you may still see generic online advertising.
+If you have opted in to receive marketing from us, based on your marketing preferences we may deliver this information by post, telephone, e-mail, SMS or personalised online marketing via our own systems such as My Account, social media platforms and/or other third party websites e.g. YouTube.
+Please note that if you choose not to receive online marketing, you will not see personalised messages using your personal data, however you may still see generic online advertising about our products and services.
 We will not sell your data to third parties for them to market to you.
 We may also send marketing to you using our “legitimate interests”, please see below for further information.

 - To tell you about changes to our services and products.